David Lodge (author)

-David John Lodge CBE (born 28 January 1935) is an English author and critic.
-A literature professor at the University of Birmingham until 1987, some of his novels satirise academic life, notably the "Campus Trilogy" – Changing Places: A Tale of Two Campuses (1975), Small World: An Academic Romance (1984) and Nice Work (1988).
+David John Lodge CBE FRSL (28 January 1935 – 1 January 2025) was an English author and critic.
+He was a literature professor at the University of Birmingham until 1987, and some of his novels satirise academic life, notably the "Campus Trilogy" – Changing Places: A Tale of Two Campuses (1975), Small World: An Academic Romance (1984) and Nice Work (1988).
 The second two were shortlisted for the Booker Prize.
 Another theme is Roman Catholicism, beginning from his first published novel The Picturegoers (1960).
-Lodge has also written television screenplays and three stage plays.
+Lodge also wrote television screenplays and three stage plays.
 After retiring, he continued to publish literary criticism.
 His edition of Twentieth Century Literary Criticism (1972) includes essays on 20th-century writers such as T. S. Eliot.
-In 1992, he published The Art of Fiction, a collection of essays on literary techniques with illustrative examples from great authors, such as Point of View (Henry James), The Stream of Consciousness (Virginia Woolf) and Interior Monologue (James Joyce), beginning with Beginning and ending with Ending.
+In 1992, he published The Art of Fiction, a collection of essays on literary techniques with illustrative examples from great authors, such as "Point of View" (Henry James), "The Stream of Consciousness" (Virginia Woolf) and "Interior Monologue" (James Joyce), beginning with "Beginning" and ending with "Ending".

 Biography

-David Lodge was born in Brockley, south-east London.
+Lodge was born in Brockley, south-east London.
 His family home until 1959 was 81 Millmark Grove, a residential street of 1930s terraced houses between Brockley Cross and Barriedale.
-His father, a violinist, played in the orchestra pit of south London cinemas accompanying silent films.
-Lodge's first published novel The Picturegoers (1960) draws on early experiences in "Brickley" (based on Brockley) and his childhood home, which he revisits again in later novels, Therapy (1995), Deaf Sentence (2008) and Quite A Good Time to be Born: A Memoir (2015).
-World War II forced Lodge and his mother to evacuate to Surrey and Cornwall.
+His father, a saxophonist, played in a dance band.
+Lodge's first published novel, The Picturegoers (1960), draws on early experiences in "Brickley" (based on Brockley) and his childhood home, which he revisits again in later novels, Therapy (1995), Deaf Sentence (2008) and Quite A Good Time to be Born: A Memoir (2015).
+The Second World War forced Lodge and his mother to evacuate to Surrey and Cornwall.
 He attended the Catholic St Joseph's Academy, Blackheath.

 University studies

-In 1952, Lodge entered University College, London, where he gained a first-class Bachelor of Arts degree in 1955.
+In 1952, Lodge entered University College London, where he gained a first-class Bachelor of Arts degree in 1955.
 There he met his future wife, Mary Frances Jacob, as a fellow student, when they were 18.
 Meanwhile, he wrote a first, unpublished novel (1953): The Devil, the World and the Flesh.
 After graduating from university, Lodge spent two years in the Royal Armoured Corps on national service, which provided a basis for his novel Ginger You're Barmy.
 He then returned to London University, earning a Master of Arts in 1959 for a thesis on "The Catholic Novel from the Oxford Movement to the Present Day".

 Family and early career

 In 1959, Lodge and Jacob married at the age of 24.
 Lodge later said, "It seems extraordinary now.
-I had no prospects, no job, little money but it never bothered me.
+I had no prospects, no job, little money, but it never bothered me.
 We didn't really want children at the point they came along, but we got on with it."
-They had children in 1960 and 1963, a son and a daughter, and a second son, Christopher, born in 1966 with Down Syndrome.
+They had children in 1960 and 1963, a son and a daughter, and a second son, Christopher, born in 1966 with Down syndrome.